What is colonic irrigation?

 Colonic irrigation, or colonic hydrotherapy, is where waste material is flushed out of the bowel using water squirted through a tube inserted into the rectum.

-The procedure is carried out while the person lies on their side for around half an hour to 40 minutes.
+The procedure is carried out while the person lies on their side and takes around half an hour to 40 minutes.

 Around 60 litres of water may be used for the procedure.
 Some colonic hydrotherapists add herbal infusions to the water first.